Comparing Freshdesk vs Freshservice can admittedly be pretty confusing.

 One thing we can all agree on at this point is that although Freshdesk and Freshservice share some common features, they have different functions.

 Freshservice, to begin with, is indeed an ITSM software that’s optimized specifically for IT departments.
-They essentially use their ticketing and automation capabilities to remotely manage their company’s hardware systems and software tools.
+They essentially use their ticketing and automation capabilities to remotely manage (remote monitoring) their company’s hardware systems and software tools.

 Employees and other asset stakeholders simply raise support tickets through a Freshservice-created portal, which are then picked up and resolved by IT teams.
 Therefore, at the end of the day, Freshservice manages internal IT system expectations.